What is the Early Start Denver Model?

 Who practises the Early Start Denver Model?

-The Early Start Denver Model is usually delivered by a team made up of parents, early intervention service staff and a therapist.
-Team members might be early childhood educators, child psychologists, speech pathologists and occupational therapists.
+Usually, a team made up of parents, early intervention service staff and a therapist do the Early Start Denver Model.
+Team members might be early childhood educators with training in this therapy, psychologists, speech pathologists and occupational therapists.

 Parent education, training, support and involvement

-If your child is using the Early Start Denver Model, you’ll work with early intervention staff and a therapist to develop your child’s program.
-Once you’re trained, you can implement the program at home and regularly meet with the team to review progress.
+If your child is using the Early Start Denver Model, you work with early intervention staff and a therapist to develop your child’s program.
+Once you’re trained, you can do the program at home and regularly meet with the team to review progress.